Ivorforce/python-arrayclass/README.md

 An example might be `scipy.integrate` - You are working with an array of numbers that really wants to be a class.

-Rather than packing and unpacking tuples, which is a common workaround, you might prefer to use an `@arrayclass` to get nicer code that plays well with your IDE.
+Packing and unpacking tuples is a common workaround.
+However, when you approach 10 or 20 variables, this gets quite messy fast.
+Now, you might prefer to use an `@arrayclass` to get nicer code that plays well with your IDE.